Inversion-NL/nl.inversion.wunderground/README.md

 * Trigger/condition on current weather condition (Cloudy, Raining etc)
 * Trigger on weather alerts
 * Average/high/low temperature on this date
-* Triggers and conditions for precipation 1hr/today
+* Triggers and conditions for precipitation 1hr/today
 * Much more!

 #Changes
+* Version 0.2.2
+  * Bugfix: trigger if temp/hum/etc is above or below
+  * New Weather Underground key because of to much calls on my key
+  * Update every 90min if using my key (use your onw key, its free!
+See settings section above)
 * Version 0.2.1
   * Add action card if any blocking issue occur:
     * Unable to detect current location